 To develop an integrated vision and plan for the critical civic ecosystem, we have brought together leaders of key civic nonprofits in the city, such as the Citizens Committee for Children, CUNY’s Intergenerational Change Initiative, Generation Citizen, Mikva Challenge, and NYCLU’s Teen Activist Project, key members of youth-focused city government agencies such as the NYC Department of Education, the Department of Youth & Community Development’s, Mayor’s Office, NYC Votes, and the Civic Engagement Commission, researchers and evaluators, and funders to form a Civic Engagement and Participation Coalition.

-The Digital Civic Hub
+The Youth Civic Hub

 In NYC, we are fortunate to benefit from an abundance of civic resources.
 But we lack an infrastructure that makes civic opportunities known and navigable for young people, their families, and their schools and teachers in a systematic way.
 As such, many young people have very limited, if any, civic opportunities, which runs the risk of resulting in a generation of civically isolated young people.